 Bloomshed’s Pride and Prejudice.
 Photo © Photo Simon Fazio

-Bloomshed have been pinballing around Melbourne’s independent theatre scene for more than 10 years with their larger-than-life adaptations of various classics.
-The 16-strong ensemble have thrown Tennessee Williams into a dodgeball game, made Adam and Eve do jazzercise, and theatricalised an Orwellian Royal Commission with equally Orwellian animals.
+Bloomshed has been pinballing around Melbourne’s independent theatre scene for more than 10 years with its larger-than-life adaptations of various classics.
+The 16-strong ensemble has thrown Tennessee Williams into a dodgeball game, made Adam and Eve do jazzercise, and theatricalised an Orwellian Royal Commission with equally Orwellian animals.

-For their long-awaited, glittering mainstage debut, they’ve put their satirical stamp on Jane Austen’s 1813 canonical portrait of class, love, and family, Pride and Prejudice.
+For its long-awaited, glittering mainstage debut, it has put its satirical stamp on Jane Austen’s 1813 canonical portrait of class, love and family, Pride and Prejudice.